BernardoTab/Ledger/README.md

 If you want to run this simply via commands you'll need to download and install the .NET 8.0 SDK first

-Then, open the command line in the folder LedgerAPI, where the .csproj is, and run the following commands:
+Then, open the command line in the folder LedgerAPI, where the .csproj is, and run the following commands in order:

 `dotnet restore`,
 `dotnet build`,